alifeee/blogtest/making-bogface/making-bogface.md

 </figcaption>

-This worked for two reasons:
+This worked fine for me for two reasons:

 - I was just tracing a hand-drawn font, rather than designing a font on a PC.
 This would involve a lot more fiddling around.
 - I did not care about consistent letter sizes/thicknesses/widths.
 This would involve a lot more fiddling around.